-If the contractor fails or refuses to comply in the time specified, our contracting office will issue an order stopping all or part of payment/work until satisfactory action has been taken.
+If the contractor fails or refuses to comply in the time specified, the contracting office/representative of the City of Dayton, Dayton International Airport may issue an order stopping all or part of payment/work until satisfactory action has been taken.
 If the contractor still fails to comply, the contracting officer may issue a termination for default proceeding.